stevenlei/logstart/README.md

-# logrequest
+# logstart

-**logrequest** is a simple web server that logs all requests in detail to the console or a file.
+**logstart** is a simple web server that logs all requests in detail to the console or a file.
 This includes the HTTP method, request path, headers, parameters, request payload, IP address, and timestamp.

 ## Features